The Short Dipole Antenna

 electric fields radiated from a short dipole antenna

 The above equations can be broken down and understood somewhat intuitively.
 First, note that in the far-field, only the E-theta electric field in the theta direction and magnetic field in the azimuth direction fields are nonzero.
-Further, these fields are orthogonal and in-phase.
+These fields are also orthogonal (perpendicular) and in-phase.
 Further, the fields are perpendicular to the direction of propagation, which is always in the direction of propagation direction (away from the antenna).
-Also, the ratio of the E-field to the H-field is given by characteristic or intrinsic impedance of free space (the intrinsic impedance of free space).
+Finally, the ratio of the E-field to the H-field is given by characteristic or intrinsic impedance of free space (the intrinsic impedance of free space).

 This indicates that in the far-field region the fields are propagating like a plane-wave.